kael558/OSRSInvestor/README.md

 ### Problems & Solutions
 There are problems with such an analysis:
  - Players may wait variable amounts of time before selling their obtained items.
- - Hardcore players may drop their items instead of selling.
+ - Hardcore players may drop their items instead of selling (as they do not have access to the GE).
- - Bots that harvest vast amounts of items (thereby lowering prices) will be untracked by the XP tracker.
+ - Bots that harvest and sell vast amounts of items (thereby lowering prices) will be untracked by the XP tracker.

-The solutions to these problems are:
+Some potential solutions to these problems are:
- - Observing if there is a time period that players wait.
+ - Determining if there is a time period that players wait.
  - Identifying particular skills where botting and hardcore players are less impactful.

 ## Acknowledgements